 Let’s Not Throw Ourselves Away, But Find The Original Goodness That Was Changed To Negativity

-If I am heartbroken from a relationship, it’s because the person I was with was truly love-able, but my love became self-centered.
+- If I am heartbroken from a relationship, it’s because the person I was with was truly loveable, but my love became self-centred.
 Its time to work on unconditional love, spend energy to love and support their next stage in life, focusing on them, being happy as long as they are happy.

-If being heartbroken was based on neediness and not love, it’s because I really do have a void inside that needs to be admitted and addressed.
-So let’s take the opportunity to enrich our lives with a higher purpose and sense of fulfillment and again, Love!
+- If being heartbroken was based on neediness and not love, it’s because I really do have a void inside that needs to be admitted and addressed.
+So let’s take the opportunity to enrich our lives with a higher purpose and sense of fulfilment and again, Love!

 Keep Accepting, Understanding and Refining.
 Joy Will Flow Easier